jshin313/site/content/notes/Mathematics/diffeqlinear.md

 \end{bmatrix}
 $$
 $\\{\vb{e_1}, \vb{e_2}, \vb{e_3} ..., \vb{e_n}\\} $ is the **standard basis** for $\mathbb{R}^n$

+**Standard Basis**: A set of vectors for a vector space where each vector has has zero in all of its components except one

 #### Example
 $$ M_{2}(\mathbb{R}) \ \ \ \ \ \vb{E_{11}} = \begin{bmatrix}